 Then there are local listings, which don’t appear as often.
 After all, Google’s algorithm has evolved and understands when online apparel shopping is distinct from intent to shop offline.

-Out of the keywords we analyzed, Images showed up in the top 10 results 7.7% of the time, but as you can see.
-The trend has increased over the it’s presence in the last two weeks.
+Out of the 150k keywords we analyzed, Images showed up in the top 10 results 38% of the time with most frequently showing in positions 1-3.